Royal Bahraini Air Force: Personnel

 The personnel of the RBAF are trained at the Royal Bahraini Air Force Technical Institute and the Training Wing.
-Every year a number of Bahraini officers are also sent to the United States for additional training, which can include the U.S. Air Force's Air University's Squadron Officer School, the Air Command and Staff College, or the Air War College.
+Every year a number of Bahraini officers are sent to receive additional training with the United States Air Force, which can include the Air University's Squadron Officer School, the Air Command and Staff College, or the Air War College.
 The RBAF also takes part in training exercises with other air forces of the Gulf Cooperation Council.